Luxury car: Luxury MPV

-Manufacturers such as Mercedes-Benz, Toyota, Lexus, Buick, Hongqi, Zeekr and Volvo have marketed upscale luxury MPVs as luxury vehicles, mainly marketed for Asian markets.
+Manufacturers such as Mercedes-Benz, Toyota, Lexus, Buick, Hongqi, HIMA, Zeekr, and Volvo have marketed upscale luxury MPVs as luxury vehicles, primarily for Asian markets.

-Luxury MPVs generally have 3-rows of six or seven seats; however, range-topping flagship models may also offer a 2-rows option with four seats, which typically have more features than their cheaper counterparts.
-By the early 2020s, manufacturers have found additional strategies to improve technologies, such as new materials, new systems, and improving exteriors.
+Luxury MPVs generally have three rows, offering six or seven seats; however, range-topping flagship models may also offer a two-row option with four seats, which typically have more features than their less expensive counterparts.
+By the early 2020s, manufacturers have found additional strategies to improve technologies, such as new materials, new systems, and improved exteriors.

-Examples of luxury MPV models include Mercedes-Benz V-Class, Lexus LM, Buick GL8, Hongqi HQ9, Toyota Alphard, Volvo EM90 and the Zeekr 009.
+Examples of luxury MPV models include Mercedes-Benz VLE, Lexus LM, Buick GL8, Hongqi HQ9, Maextro V800, Toyota Alphard, Volvo EM90, and the Zeekr 009.